leandro-lorenzini/bug-viewer/README.md

 # bug-viewer

 The tool agregates results from different open source code scanners and display those results in a web interface.
 In a nutshell, it receives scanner results in JSON format and display them in a human readable format.
-Our implementation of some popular scanners can be found under the scanner folder but feel free to use your implementation.
+Our implementation of some popular scanners can be found under the scanner folder but feel free to use your own implementation.

 ## Deployment